-A common feature of nearly all protein kinases involves the structuring of a flexible activation loop in the kinase domain, which predominantly occurs by phosphorylation (Adams, 2001; Nolen et al., 2004).
-This phosphorylation event converts the kinase into an active conformation, which enables phosphorylation of substrates (Nolen et al., 2004; Taylor et al., 2012, 2019).
-The activation loop site of distinct kinase subfamilies is often regulated by a master activation loop kinase, as is the case for AMPK-related kinases phosphorylated by LKB1 (Lizcano et al., 2004), CDK kinases phosphorylated by CDK7 (Harper and Elledge, 1998), and AGC kinases, which are phosphorylated by the PDK1 (Mora et al., 2004).
-AGC family kinases, named after member protein kinases A, G, and C, are distinguished by a conserved C-terminal extension of the kinase domain (C-tail) (Figure 1A) (Pearce et al., 2010), which serves as both an intrinsic modulator of catalytic activity and a regulatory handle for interacting proteins (Kannan et al., 2007).
-PDK1 binds to the C-tail of AGC kinases including protein kinase A (PKA) (Cheng et al., 1998), protein kinase B (PKB/Akt) (Alessi et al., 1997; Stokoe et al., 1997), and PKC (Dutil et al.) to phosphorylate and activate these kinases.
+Cyclin-dependent kinases 7 (Harper and Elledge, 1998), and AGC kinases, which are phosphorylated by Phosphoinositide-dependent kinase-1 (Mora et al., 2004).
+AGC family kinases, named after member protein kinases A, G, and C, are distinguished by a conserved C-terminal extension of the kinase domain (C-tail) (Fig. 1A) (Pearce et al., 2010), which serves as both an intrinsic modulator of catalytic activity and a regulatory handle for interacting proteins (Kannan et al., 2007).
+PDK1 binds to the C-tail of AGC kinases including protein kinase A (Cheng et al., 1998), protein kinase B (Akt) (Alessi et al., 1997; Stokoe et al., 1997), and PKC (Dutil et al., 1998) to phosphorylate and activate these kinases.
 PDK1 is capable of autophosphorylation at its own activation loop (Wick et al., 2003), and its activity is regulated through recognition of substrates (Toker and Newton, 2000a).
-Thus, for AGC kinases the C-tail is the critical feature linking the recruitment of the upstream kinase PDK1 to the phosphorylation of its activation loop and subsequent kinase activation.
+Thus, for AGC kinases, the Ctail is the critical feature linking the recruitment of the upstream kinase PDK1 to the phosphorylation of its activation loop and subsequent kinase activation.